Bovine tuberculosis statistics and costs

 In addition to this, DEFRA are not prepared to take responsibility and play an active part in culling badgers.
 They are leaving this to farmers who neither have the time, the organisational structure, nor the mustered resource to carry out this challenging role properly.
 As illustration of a vital role which DEFRA are not taking towards bovine TB control, on 24th June 2013, DEFRA replied to a request90 under the Environmental Information Regulations Act saying there were no research and development projects investigating alternative culling methods to free shooting, and as such no trials of alternative culling methods were being run.

 Not all governments are giving their cattle industry low priority.
 In fact, the Irish government places food at the heart of an export led growth strategy.87 Indeed Ireland are looking to significantly increase milk production in the next 10 years.88 TB can have a dreadful impact not only on dairy farms but also on beef farms and farms with other farmed cattle.
-However, if Ireland makes a serious attempt to increase its milk production in the next 10 years, the weak measures outlined in DEFRA's recently announced draft strategy89 coupled with DEFRA's unilateral drive to redirect CAP funding from Pillar 1 to Pillar 2 will only help to turn Ireland's ambition into reality.
-This will be helped by the shrinkage of a TB-restricted and CAP-disadvantaged dairy industry in England.
+However, if Ireland makes a serious attempt to increase its milk production in the next 10 years, the weak measures outlined in DEFRA's recently announced draft strategy89 coupled with DEFRA's drive to redirect CAP funding from Pillar 1 to Pillar 2 will only help to turn Ireland's ambition into reality.
+This will be helped by the shrinkage of a TB-restricted and CAP-disadvantaged dairy industry in England and Wales.